-You may register for classes by contacting the Environmental Training Coordinator via email at usarmy.knox.id-training.mbx.dpw-emd-info@army.mil and request a registration form.
-Complete the registration form and email to usarmy.knox.id-training.mbx.dpw-emd-info@army.mil.
+You may register for classes by contacting the Environmental Training Coordinator via email at: usarmy.knox.id-training.mbx.dpw-emd-info@army.mil and request a registration form or registration form link.
 You must provide a copy of your current appointment orders.
 All in person classes are limited to 30 students unless otherwise posted.

 Classes may be held virtually.

 All classes require full participation for credit.